Chapter 6

 The bindings were gone, my limbs free to move however I so chose.
 My mouth could let out any noise.
 I could alert everyone in the complex to my situation.
 Who was home at this hour could determine how quickly help arrived.

 Whichever hour it was.
-While I was away, time had gone, though I wasn't sure how much.
-My wristwatch was there, but my muscles wouldn't let it move inside my line of sight.
-I felt a prickling sensation on my skin as he approached me and brought the glass up to my chest.
+While I was out, time had gone, though I wasn't sure how much.
+My wristwatch was on, but my muscles wouldn't let it move inside my line of sight.

-His eyes were as cold as mine, and he once closed his lids to watch me.
-I was reminded by the movement that the entity before me was human.
 He had the appearance of having lived a long life because of the large circles under his eyes.
 But he couldn't be older than thirty, perhaps a very well-aged thirty-five.

 A sickness emanated through him, most likely one of the mind.
-Different than mine.
+Differing than mine.
 "Take it."
 He said, shaking the cup slightly in front of me.
 A few drops spilled onto my track pants.

 A dot covered the leg, changing the yellow spot to a darker mustard color.
 I gazed at it, my eyes committing its precise shape to memory.
-By definition, it wasn't a circle at all because it was flawed.
+It wasn't a perfect circle, it was flawed.

 I raised my hand and moved the hair away from my skin out of habit.

-I felt a tiny clump of it stick under my bandage as my palm wrapped around it.
+A tiny clump of it stuck under my bandage as my palm wrapped around it.
 While I peeled the hair off the glue, my other hand kept the covering in place.
 I writhed a little as it tugged at my scalp.

 "I'll just leave this here."
 His voice hit my right ear.
-His hand coming into view as he placed the clear liquid beside the deep red one.
+His hand came into view as he placed the clear liquid beside the deep red one.
 "I took some Tylenol out of your bathroom, I figured your head would probably need it."
 His footsteps traveled away from me, as I heard his hands go into his bag once more.

-My finger scratched at the water stain, my brain seemingly in survival mode.
 In my psychology class, we had learned about the usual fight or flight response, but there was a third option as well.
 I had tried to fight, but now my body was telling me to freeze.
-This was possibly fawn, an unusual fourth one that my professor had mentioned momentarily amongst the others.

 The Hit ListWhere stories live.
 Discover now